vannguyengd/gooddata-ui/docs/filter_visual_components.md

 Applying a filter to a specific measure is helpful when you have duplicate measures with different filters.

 To apply a filter to a specific measure, pass an array of attribute filters or date filters as the `filters` prop inside the definition of this measure.
+Attribute filters (both `positiveAttributeFilter` and `negativeAttributeFilter`) can be defined to match attribute elements by their URI (this is the default) or value (text filter).

 * When both the measure filter of the `DateFilter` type and the AFM global filter of the `DateFilter` type are set with the **same** date dimension, the measure date filter overrides the AFM global date filter for this measure \(global date filters are still applied to other measures that do not have a measure date filter defined\).
 * When the measure filter of the DateFilter type and the AFM global filter of the DateFilter type are set with **different** date dimensions, the filters are interpreted as an intersection of those filters (f1 AND f2).